Disco Inferno: Year-end charts

+Release history

 Cyndi Lauper version

 American singer and songwriter Cyndi Lauper performed this song live for the first time at New York, Bryant Park on June 21, 1998.

 In the Billboard magazine dated May 16, 1998, in the "Dance Trax" column, there was a story on remixers Bobby Guy and Ernie Lake, aka Soul Solution: "They are working with Cyn on a chest-pounding rendition of 'Disco Inferno'.
 The cut will be featured on the forthcoming soundtrack to A Night At Roxbury."

 Although the original release date of the maxi single was August 3, 1999, it was distributed from July 24 in some regions.
 The single was officially released in the U.S. in August 1999.
 Lauper performed it at many shows, including her Summer Tour '99, around the time of its release.
+The song was nominated for a Grammy in the category of 'Best Dance Recording' for the 1999 awards.